rbartelme/rstudio-stats/lessons/Lesson3_Dimensionality.md

 ## Ordination or Gradient analysis

 Sometimes it is difficult computationally or visually to represent multivariate data.
 Often times ordination or gradient analyses are deployed to reduce dimensionality for visualization of data or input into complex machine learning models.
 I have most often encountered ordination in population ecology, so we will be using some functions from the R library `vegan` to explore these concepts.

-A lot of the mathematics behind these representations is complex and beyond the scope of this short course.
-If you are interested in resources to explore these ideas in an ecological context using R, I suggest checking out the book [*Numerical Ecology*](https://www.elsevier.com/books/numerical-ecology/legendre/978-0-444-53868-0) by Pierre and Loic Legendre.
+ A lot of the maths behind these analyses is complex and beyond the scope of this short course.
+If you are interested in resources to explore these ideas in an ecological context, I suggest the book [*Numerical Ecology*](https://www.elsevier.com/books/numerical-ecology/legendre/978-0-444-53868-0) by Pierre and Loic Legendre.
 These are also two contributing authors to the `vegan` library.

+### Ordination is like ice cream, it comes in a variety of flavors...

+An entire course could be taught on this subject alone, since there are many variations on ordination.
+So I will choose to focus on a select few methods.
+This is not meant to be exhaustive, but simply to demonstrate the goal of reducing dimensions.

+#### Correspondence Analysis (CA or CCA)
+Constrained or canonical correspondence analysis

-### Correspondence Analysis (CA)
+#### Detrended Correspondence Analysis (DCA)

-### Principal Component Analysis (PCA)
+#### Principal Component Analysis (PCA)

-### Principal Coordinate Analysis (PCoA)
+#### Principal Coordinate Analysis (PCoA)

-### Multidimensional Scaling (MDS)
+#### Multidimensional Scaling (MDS)

-### Non-Metric Multidimensional Scaling (nMDS)
+#### Non-Metric Multidimensional Scaling (nMDS)